constharshit/CSCI596FinalProject/README.md

 ## Working of Facial Recognition using CUDA

 This facial recognition project utilizes the DigiFace1M dataset, a collection of over one million diverse synthetic face images designed for face recognition applications.
 The goal of this project is to train a facial recognition model that can accurately identify and classify faces in real-world scenarios.
+The dataset contains three

 ## Plots and Analysis with and without using CUDA